Top SRS Investment Options to Grow Your Retirement Savings

 Syfe Cash+ Flexi (SGD) is now available for your SRS funds, designed to make your money work harder for you.
 Cash+ Flexi invests in low-risk options like short-term deposits and high-quality debt, aiming to grow your savings at a rate that outperforms current market interest rates.

-Compared to other low-risk SRS investment options, Cash+ Flexi offers potentially higher returns with the added benefit of no lock-in period.
+Compared to other low-risk SRS investment options, Cash+ Flexi offers higher returns with the added benefit of no lock-in period.
 You retain complete control, with the flexibility to adjust your allocation as market conditions change.

 Blue Chip Shares / REITS / ETFs